continuousphp/continuous-dev-environment/README.md

 ### after stack created

 Add your instance to a new target group.
 The `target-group` Makefile rule may not work correctly if multiple m5.large instances are present in the targeted region (another m5.large instance may be picked up).
-Execute this BEFORE the finalize step.
+Execute this BEFORE the final step.
 ```bash
 make target-group
 ```